coincharge-io/BTCPayWall/readme.md

 **Payment processing**

 Digital content is paid for via Bitcoin and Lightning payment methods.
-The payment processing is done via BTCPay Server or via opennode.
+The payment processing is done via BTCPay Server or via OpenNode.
 You can use your own BTCPay server or share the BTCPay server of BTCPayWall.
-A connection to the Bitcoin and Lightning payment provider opennode is also available.
+A connection to the Bitcoin and Lightning payment provider OpenNode is also available.

 Further information can be found here: https://btcpaywall.com